semaphoreP/codeastro/Day3/tutorial_doc/README.md

   [autodoc documentation](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html)
   for ways to can control these commands.

+  * `Indices and tables` section: In `index.rst`, sphinx automatically created an `Indices and tables` sections with references to `genindex`, `modindex`, and `search`.
+This created the Index, Module Index, and Search page in for our documentation, respectively.
+These are optional, and so you can remove them if you'd like.

 * In the example above, let's say we wanted to insert a link to the correlation function page somwhere (say, under the "Indicies and tables" sections of the index page).
 Now that the `correlate.rst` file has been added